 We will work in 3 dimensions, x, y, and z, and consider the dynamics of one hundred non-interacting Brownian particles.

 We set the number of simulations steps to 1024, with a time step of Δt=0.05 in simulation units.

+You can change the number of steps, but for later purposes, please keep it as some power-of-two.

 Without loss of generality, we can set the friction constant ζ, particle mass m, and thermal energy KBT equal to unity.